spencertipping/cd/README.md

     options                     # TODO
     $

-Virtual HTTP directories are managed just like fuse-mounted ones: they should, but don't yet, get cleaned up automatically when you `cd` out of them.
+Virtual HTTP directories are managed just like fuse-mounted ones: they should (but don't yet, TODO) get cleaned up automatically when you `cd` out of them.